rrgarciach/meerpApp/README.md

 # meerpApp
 Ionic (AngularJS) mobile application for master dissertation project MEERP (Mobile Environment for Enterprise Resource Planning)

+You can find the dissertation project's document [here](https://www.dropbox.com/s/ex3mlsqt2niv55w/EMERP_Abril-2016.pdf?dl=0).
+Right now it is in spanish but the translated english version is on the way.

 ## Installation
 - Install Ionic: